 European leaders are meeting to discuss economic policy, and you believe a positive outcome may shorten demand for gold.

-In this example the underlying gold futures market is trading at around $1728.2, and you decide to trade a Bull Spread.
+In this example the underlying gold futures market is trading at around $1728.2, and you decide to trade a spread.

 You believe the price of gold will fall in anticipation of positive news from Europe.